-Each of these interactions (Fig. 2B and Movie S1 to S32) suggest hypotheses for their functional impact based on the known roles of RNA regulators and the domains present in PIRE proteins (Fig. 1E).
-The two PIRE proteins encoded by genes within retrotransposons (PIRE-4 and SDG-1) that also interact with regulators of RNA silencing, supports the idea that retrotransposonencoded genes influence their own RNA-mediated regulation (e.g., (16)), FBXB-97, which is predicted to be an F-box protein (31), could promote ubiquitin-mediated degradation of its interactors (RDE-4, ERI-1, NRDE-3, DEPS-1, PID-2, RDE-8, and RDE-3), sequester them (inhibiting their activity), or potentially promote ubiguitination of their interacting RNA (32).
-A precedent for such an intersection between ubiquitin-mediated protein degradation and small RNA-mediated RNA regulation is the role for a ubiguitin ligase in degrading Argonautes when there is extensive base-pairing between miRNAs and their targets (33,34).
-PIRE-5, which is predicted to be a protease, could cleave its interactors (ERI-1, PID-2, RDE-8, and SET-25) to regulate their activity - a mode of regulation that has been recently elucidated for Argonaute proteins (35) and implicated in RNA silencing within the germline (36).
-Additional PIRE proteins with confidently predicted domains (e.g., RNase H in RNH-1.3, multiple domains in PIRE-3, and SPK domain in PIRE-2) potentially implicate new biochemical activities in the process of RNA silencing.
-In all, two general modes of interaction between PIRE proteins and the tested regulators of RNA silencing that are not mutually exclusive could be discerned (Fig. 3).
-In one mode exemplified by FBXB-97 (Fig. 3, left), the interactions with most regulators involve nearly the same set of residues.
-In the other mode exemplified by PIRE-3 (Fig. 3, right), interactions with different regulators involve different sets of residues.
+Each of these interactions (Figure 2B and Supplementary Movies S1-S32) suggest hypotheses for their functional impact based on the known roles of RNA regulators and the domains present in PIRE proteins (Figure 1E).
+The two PIRE proteins encoded by genes within retrotransposons (PIRE-4 and SDG-1) that also interact with regulators of RNA silencing, support the idea that retrotransposon-encoded genes influence their own RNA-mediated regulation [e.g. (16)].
+FBXB-97, which is predicted to be an F-box protein (31), could promote ubiquitin-mediated degradation of its interactors (RDE-4, ERI-1, NRDE-3, DEPS-1, PID-2, RDE-8 and RDE-3), sequester them (inhibiting their activity) or potentially promote ubiquitination of their interacting RNA (32).
+A precedent for such an intersection between ubiquitin-mediated protein degradation and small RNA-mediated RNA regulation is the role for a ubiquitin ligase in degrading Argonautes when there is extensive base-pairing between miR-NAs and their targets (33,34).
+PIRE-5, which is predicted to be a protease, could cleave its interactors (ERI-1, PID-2, RDE-8 and SET-25) to regulate their activity-a mode of regulation that has been recently elucidated for Argonaute proteins (35) and implicated in RNA silencing within the germline (36).
+Additional PIRE proteins with confidently predicted domains (e.g. RNase H in RNH-1.3, multiple domains in PIRE-3 and SPK domain in PIRE-2) potentially implicate new biochemical activities in the process of RNA silencing.
+In all, two general modes of interaction between PIRE proteins and the tested regulators of RNA silencing that are not mutually exclusive could be discerned (Figure 3).
+In one mode exemplified by FBXB-97 (Figure 3, left), the interactions with most regulators involve nearly the same set of residues.
+In the other mode exemplified by PIRE-4 (Figure 3, right), interactions with different regulators involve different sets of residues.
 In summary, predictions using AlphaFold identify numerous interactions that inspire follow-up work to test hypotheses about the roles of PIRE proteins in RNA silencing.

-Predictions by AlphaFold 2 and AlphaFold 3 do not always agree.
+Predictions by AlphaFold 2 and AlphaFold 3 do not always agree

-While AlphaFold 2 predicted all the interactions classified as high-confidence interactions, the one interaction predicted by AlphaFold 3 (EGO-1 and W09B7.1) with a maximal PAE <5Å and distance <6Å constrained fewer than 20 residues (Fig. 2B, Fig. S1, and Fig. S2).
-The reason for this extreme discrepancy is unclear.
+While AlphaFold 2 predicted all the interactions classified as high-confidence interactions, the one interaction predicted by AlphaFold 3 (EGO-1 and W09B7.1) with a maximal PAE <5Å and distance <6Å constrained <20 residues